HR-Fahim/Comparing-Regression-Algorithms-for-Automobile-Price-Prediction-on-Microsoft-Azure/README.md

 ![Compute Instances](Images/compute_instances.png)

-- **Dataset Exploration:**  This screenshot demonstrates the exploration of datasets available in the workspace. here can be delved into details  like data descriptions, formats, and potentially visualize data distributions to gain a thorough understanding of the data used for model training.
+- **Dataset Exploration:**  This screenshot demonstrates the exploration of datasets available in the workspace.
+Here delved into details  like data descriptions, formats, and potentially visualize data distributions to gain a thorough understanding of the data used for model training.
 This understanding is crucial for selecting appropriate features and pre-processing techniques.

 ![Evaluated Model Metrics](Images/evaluated_model_metrics.png)